Shoes01/crying-suns-like/NOTES.md

 Currencies: Primary currencvy is MANPOWER, second is INFLUENCE.
     You are limited by the number of staff you, and the access you are granted.
+    MANPOWER is spent on tasks.
+It is the basic currency.
+    INFLUENCE is spent on _other stuff_.
+It is essentially looted from spaceships.
+There are icons for influence, but it will be used as "general" and "quest-specific".

 # GAME LOOP